 Ruby City, 150 Camp St. | Free

-Brain child of art collector Linda Pace, the contemporary art center provides a space for the city’s creative community to experience art by both local + internationally-acclaimed artists.
+The brainchild of art collector Linda Pace, this contemporary art center provides a space for the city’s creative community to experience art by local and internationally-acclaimed artists.

 Opened in 1926 at the old Lone Star Brewery complex, this art museum collects, preserves, exhibits, and interprets art from different historical periods + world cultures.
 The museum offers free admission to Bexar County residents every Tuesday from 4 to 7 p.m.